-The capital of Spain, Madrid was the first city we visited in the country and it was one of the best experiences Spain could offer for the first time visitors.
-The city is located in the geographical centre of the country and is an amazing combination of culture, history, art and fashion.
+Madrid was the first city we visited in Spain and it was one of the best experiences Spain could offer for the first time visitors like us.
+The city is located in the geographical center of the country and is an amazing combination of culture, history, art, and fashion.

 To be honest, we weren’t so much in love with the city initially, mostly because of the difficulty in finding vegetarian food.
 However, after three days of wandering around the city, it eventually grew on us and we were ready to agree that Madrid is one of the Best cities in the World.

-1. Peak into the life of the Royals
+1. A peek into the life of the Royals

 The Palacio Real de Madrid had been the official residence of the royal family from 1764 to late 1900s.
-Currently it is being used for official ceremonies and is one of the must visit attractions in Madrid.
+Currently, it is being used for official ceremonies and is one of the must-visit attractions in Madrid.
 It is one of the largest palaces in Europe and has about 3418 rooms with 50 rooms open for the public viewing.
 Every room has a distinct feature and houses some of the finest and gorgeous pieces of decorative art and furniture.
 Our favorites among them were the Yellow room and the Gala Dining Hall.
-The entry to the palace costs about €8 and guided tours costs €10.
+The entry to the palace costs about €8 and guided tours cost €10.

 2. Cathedral of Madrid

 The Cathedral De La Almudena located right opposite to the Royal Palace is the Principle Cathedral of Madrid.
 Completed in 1993, it took about 100 years for construction and is one of the latest cathedrals in Europe.
 The museum in the Cathedral showcases its history along with the details of the Bishops who reigned the Diocese.
 The stairs at the end of the museum take you to the Dome where you can catch a spectacular view of Madrid along with that of the Palace.
 The ticket to the Museum, Sacristy and the dome costs €6.

 3. People watching at one of the many Plazas